 Simultaneous Submission: Authors should not submit the same manuscript simultaneously to more than 1 journal.
 If the Editorial Board learns of possible simultaneous submission, it reserves the right to consult with the other journal that received the manuscript.
 Further, the Editorial Board may return the manuscript prior to the review process, or may reject it without regard to peer reviewer recommendations and may decide not to consider any studies from the author(s) for a period of time.

 Human and Animal Rights

 If relevant, a statement must be included in the body of the manuscript that human experimentation was approved by the local institutional review board or conforms to the Helsinki Declaration 3, as stated in the section Manuscript Preparation, Methods.
 Also that guidelines for the care/use of nonhuman animals or other species, approved by the institution, were followed as indicated in the Methods.
 The species must be named in the Title, Abstract, and Methods section.

-(1) the ICMJE Form for Disclosure of Potential Conflicts of Interest,
+The Archives utilizes the ICMJE Form for Disclosure of Potential Conflicts of Interest.

 Authors have read the submitted manuscript and vouch for its accuracy.
 All authors have participated sufficiently in the conception and design of this work and the analysis of the data (where applicable), as well as the writing of the manuscript to take public responsibility for its content.
 If any author (or group of authors) listed cannot verify substantial contribution, the author's name should be moved to the acknowledgment section.
 If requested, authors shall produce the data on which the manuscript is based for examination by Archives or its assignees.